Danalog/MakeSergeiDance/README.md

 # MakeSergeiDance
- Have you ever wanted to make Sergei Kazarin, the sexiest man alive, dance entirely on your discretion?
+ Have you ever wanted to make Sergei Kazarin, the sexiest man alive, to dance entirely on your discretion?